-has not been listed as credibly accused.
+O'Meara has not been listed as credibly accused.

+156. Michael Scriber

+Seminary: Mount Saint Mary's Seminary (incomplete)

-156. #156 Date of Birth: Seminary: Date of Ordination: Date of Death: N/A N/A Known Assignments: 1972-1982 Mid- to late-1970s Ran Youth Program (Cub & Boy Scouts), MD, MD Summary: #156 , attended seminary for som ne period of time but left for academic reasons.
+Date of Ordination: N/A Date of Death: N/A

+1972-1982 Ran Youth Program (Cub & Boy Scouts), St. Ann, Baltimore, MD

+Mid- to late-1970s St. Bernardine, Baltimore, MD

+Scriber, who many referred to as "Brother Mike" despite Scriber never becoming a brother, attended seminary for some period of time but left for academic reasons.
 He was not ordained.
-He initially lived and worked at a seminarian in the 1970s but remained there for many years after he left the seminary.
-For a period of time, he ran the Youth Program a , including the Cub and Boy Scouts.
+He initially lived and worked at St. Ann in Baltimore City as a seminarian in the 1970s but remained there for many years after he left the seminary.
+For a period of time, he ran the Youth Program at St. Ann, including the Cub and Boy Scouts.
 He took the scouts on overnight camping trips.
-He left to become a in He eventually returned to, not as a In, he attempted d to become a without success. ported that he was sexually abused by #156 in 1976 or 1977 when he • l in the Boy Scouts at 119 #156 made several of the boy scouts then spanked their bottoms and grabbed their penises.
-The Archdiocese made the mandated repor ts to authorities.
-The Archdiocese also wrote to to notify them about the report.
-The d said that #156 had expressed interest in joining the Order but based 1 y would discontinue the process. of #152 , 120 another sexual abuser described in this Report, said that • trips to Broad Creek in Harford County, a campsite used by the Scouts • made one of the boys sleep in his tent, and in the morning, the s mother had to come and get him.
-The Archdiocese made the mandatory . report of abuse to authorit ies.
+He left St. Ann to become a Josephite in Texas.
+He eventually returned to Baltimore, not as a Josephite.
+In Baltimore, he attempted to become a Trinitarian, without success.
+He also worked with Maurice Blackwell, another abuser described in this Report, at St. Bernardine in the 1970s.

+In 2003, a man reported that he was sexually abused by Scriber in 1976 or 1977 when he was 11 or 12 years old and in the Boy Scouts at St. Ann.
+Scriber made several of the boy scouts take all of their clothes off then spanked their bottoms and grabbed their penises.
+The Archdiocese made the mandated reports to authorities.
+The Archdiocese also wrote to the Order of the Most Holy Trinity (Trinitarians) and the Franciscan Center to notify them about the report.
+The Trinitarians responded and said that Scriber had expressed interest in joining the Order but based on the reported abuse, they would discontinue the process.

+In 2021, a victim of Lupico,121 another sexual abuser described in this Report, said that Scriber led the Boy Scout trips to Broad Creek in Harford County, a campsite used by the Scouts in Maryland in the 1970s.
+Scriber made one of the boys sleep in his tent, and in the morning, the boy was crying.
+The boy's mother had to come and get him.
+The Archdiocese made the mandatory report of abuse to authorities.

-This victim was also abused by from 1983 to 1993.
-120 #152 was assigned to
+120 This victim was also abused by Blackwell from 1983 to 1993.